 OCUL operations are supported by the Executive Director and OCUL Office staff.

 OCUL operates a suite of technological infrastructure services, known as Scholars Portal, which support its member institutions.
 The University of Toronto Libraries is the service provider and is responsible on behalf of OCUL for the Scholars Portal services.
 The Scholars Portal Operations Team (SPOT) is led by the Director, Scholars Portal Services.
-OCUL Scholars Portal Committee (OCUL-SP) advises on Scholars Portal operations and development.
+The Scholars Portal Operations and Development Committee (SPOD) helps establish priorities, make recommendations, and identify opportunities related to Scholars Portal initiatives, activities, and services with input from the OCUL Scholars Portal (OCUL-SP) committee.